cchauve/PlasBin-flow/example/binning/README.md

 `binning_output/<sample>.<tool>.pred.txt` where `tool` is in `[gene_density,PlasClass,plASgraph,RFPlasmid]`.
 The results are generally quite different illustrating the impact of the method chosen to compute the plasmid score.
+Note however that this example aims at illustrating how to use PlasBin-flow and the experiment have not been optimized (e.g. through specific *Pseudomonas* tuning) for accuracy.